Decorticate posture

 When to Contact a Medical Professional

 Abnormal posturing of any kind usually occurs with a reduced level of alertness.
-Anyone who has an abnormal posture should be examined right away by a health care provider and treated right away in a hospital.
+Anyone who has an abnormal posture should receive urgent medical attention.

 What to Expect at Your Office Visit